umputun/remark42/README.md

 - `GET /api/v1/find?site=site-id&url=post-url&sort=fld&format=tree` - find all comments for given post

 This is the primary call used by UI to show comments for given post.
 It can return comments in two formats - `plain` and `tree`.
 In plain format result will be sorted list of `Comment`.
-In tree format this is going to be tree-like structure with this structure:
+In tree format this is going to be tree-like object with this structure:

 ```go
 type Tree struct {